Sterick Building

-The Sterick Building is a historic skyscraper in Memphis, Tennessee.
-It was designed by Wyatt C. Hedrick & Co., and was completed in 1929—its name is a portmanteau of the original owners' names, Texas Governor Ross S. Sterling and Wyatt C. Hedrick.
-It is a gothic-style tower, 111 m (365 ft) tall with 31 floors, two of which are below grade.
-When it opened it 1929 it was noted as the tallest building in the American South and remained so until 1957.
-It stands at the corner of Madison Avenue and North B.B.
-King Boulevard.
+The Sterick Building is a historic Gothic-style skyscraper in Memphis, Tennessee, 111 m (365 ft) tall with 31 floors, two of which are below grade.
+Its name is a portmanteau of the original owners' names, Texas Governor Ross S. Sterling and it's architect Wyatt C. Hedrick.

+Completed in 1929, it was the tallest building in the American South and remained so until 1957.

+Located at the corner of Madison Avenue and North B.B.
+King Boulevard, as of 2026 the Sterick is undergoing an extensive mixed-use redevelopment to include a hotel, apartments, and retail space.

 History

-Once called “the Queen of the South” and “the most complex, the most fabulous building in Memphis,” the Sterick Building is clad in limestone and had a crown with stone spires topped with a green tile roof; its own bank, pharmacy, barber shop, and beauty parlor; and stockbrokers' offices.
+The Sterick Building is clad in limestone and had a crown with stone spires topped with a green tile roof; its own bank, pharmacy, barber shop, and beauty parlor; and stockbrokers' offices.
 It was also the regional headquarters for the FBI and Chrysler.
-The first three floors were made from granite and limestone.
-From the lobby, which was said to “rival the beauty of a Moorish castle,” its eight high-speed elevators ferried the building's 2,000+ workers and guests to the upper floors, including the Regency Room restaurant on the top floor.
+The first three floors were clad in granite and limestone.
+Eight high-speed elevators served the building's 2,000+ occupants, providing access to the upper floors, including the Regency Room restaurant on the top floor.

-In the 1950's, Sterick suite 1916 was the office location of Stars, Inc. principal, Bob Neal, who managed famous musicians, Elvis Presley and Johnny Cash, among others.
+In the 1950's, Sterick suite 1916 was the office location of Stars, Inc. principal, Bob Neal, who managed noted musicians Elvis Presley and Johnny Cash, among others.
 Neal established Elvis Presley Enterprises in February of 1955.

 In 1956, New York real estate magnate, Lawrence Wien, purchased The Sterick and made significant cosmetic and systems upgrades, including adding air conditioning.

-In 1994, some shots of the movie The Client were taken in and around the building.
+In 1994, the movie The Client featured the building.

 Decline

 As new, more modern office buildings were built in downtown Memphis in the 1960s, the building began to lose tenants and—despite a number of alterations— (including being repainted from its original color to yellow and tan in 1982), it has been left vacant since 1986.
 It was added to the National Register of Historic Places in 1978.

-Legal entanglements regarding the ownership of the building itself complicated and prevented potential redevelopments over the years as The Sterick was a land lease property wherein the original builders leased the land the building stands on for 99 years without buying the land outright.
-The land and the building were owned separately.
-The land was owned by heirs of Napoleon Hill and the building's lease was held by Equitable Life Insurance Company.
-The original lease of land for the property, dating from 1926, required the $1,500 monthly payment to be paid in gold coin “of standard weight and fineness or its equivalent.”
+The original development included a land lease arrangement wherein the developers leased the land underneath the building for 99 years, complicating subsequent redevelopment.

+The land was owned by heirs of Napoleon Hill and the building lease was held by Equitable Life Insurance Company.

+The original land lease for the property, dating from 1926, also stipulated the $1,500 monthly payment to be paid in gold coin “of standard weight and fineness or its equivalent.”
 An unsuccessful 1975 lawsuit by the land owners sought to recalculate the rent at the then-current price of gold, or roughly $13,500 per month.